Table of Contents

 “He Probably thought I was a bit crazy when I started him off with 10x200m on short rests in 28-30 secs, at the start of the season.
 But now he is starting to see the output.
 We are still only in early specific and only have started doing speed work the last week or so.
 The goal is nationals and we are where we are supposed to be time-wise.
 Opening the season with a time better than your personal best last season shows we have a great season ahead, but at the same time we need to make sure we don’t over do it as we might be at higher risk of injury” – Enzo Williams

-Also impressive was national school champion Renier Ranges (VMUF/PinoyAthletics Elite) who outwitted the men with the fastest 100m time of the meet of 11.13 winning the boy’s youth division (born 2005 and after).
+Also impressive was national school champion Renier Ranges (VMUF/PinoyAthletics Elite).
+Who outwitted the men with the fastest 100m time of the meet of 11.13 winning the boy’s youth division (born 2005 and after).
 But dragging Ganela (Laoag), Neil (Olongapo), and Jolo (Pangasinan /2007) through to personal bests of 11.65, 11.68, 11.69.
 The times of 2nd,3rd, and 4th almost parallel the top 3 times at Weekly Relays on Sunday 18th September at Pasig were the Top 3 in the Junior Division (born 2002 and 2003) were 11.63, 11.67, 11.69.
-Ranges also treated himself to a new PB of 22.87 in the 200m, after a somewhat disappointing bronze at the National schools in this event.
+Ranges also treated himself to a new PB of 22.87 in the 200m.
+After a somewhat disappointing bronze at the National schools in this event.

-The Men’s 100m was won by Gio De Vera (VMUF/PA) in 11.14 (Gio was 4th at the Phi National Open) narrowly ahead of training partners Guhan at 11.16, and Rocky Ramos at 11.25.
+The Men’s 100m was won by Gio De Vera (VMUF/PA) in 11.14 (Gio was 4th at the Phi National Open).
+While Gio is narrowly ahead of training partners Guhan at 11.16, and Rocky Ramos at 11.25.

-While Jeneth Bautista (VMUF/PA) who was 4th in the Phi National Open in 200m, took the 100m and 200m double in the women’s in 13.20 and 26.87 (her second best ever 200m time).
+While Jeneth Bautista (VMUF/PA) who was 4th in the Phi National Open in 200m.
+Took the 100m and 200m double in the women’s in 13.20 and 26.87 (her second-best ever 200m time).

-It was a dead heat in the Girls 100m with Venus Macaraeg (VMUF/PA) and Mira Ramirez (Laoag) both clocking 13.63, with the photo finish unable to separate them.
+It was a dead heat in the Girl’s 100m with Venus Macaraeg (VMUF/PA) and Mira Ramirez (Laoag) both clocking 13.63.
+With the photo finish unable to separate them.

-The fastest sprint times in the weekly relays are currently 100m national athlete Janry Ubas at 11.23, and 200m Sergio Tabornal at 23.35 (FEU) after six weeks of competition.
+While the fastest sprint times in the weekly relays are currently 100m national athlete Janry Ubas at 11.23, and 200m Sergio Tabornal at 23.35 (FEU) after six weeks of competition.

 PinoyAthletics will announce tentative details of its next event PinoyAthlteics A4 this weekend.
 As we have now had offers from some groups willing to sponsor the next event.
-Anyone else interested in sponsoring our next event can email us at [email protected]
+Anyone else interested in sponsoring our next event can email us at [email protected].

-Please note for reference and to avoid any confusion and clarification of our status PinoyAthletics is in no way, shape or form affiliated or associated with PATAFA or the PSC.
+Please note for reference and to avoid any confusion and clarification of our status PinoyAthletics is in no way, shape, or form affiliated or associated with PATAFA or the PSC.

-The promotion of regionalization of athletics and moving away from a centralized system is one of the goals of the event.
+The promotion of regionalization of athletics.
+And moving away from a centralized system is one of the goals of the event.

 I decided to concentrate on the Province of Pangasinan because I had limited time.

-But I’m hoping that other like-minded people in the provinces can start their own self-supporting initiatives as well as their own leagues and tournaments.
+But I’m hoping that other like-minded people in the provinces can start their own self-supporting initiatives.
+As well as their own leagues and tournaments.

 It’s time we begin making greater use of the talent the Philippines possesses in its provinces.